Affected programs & services

 The department will continue with commercial and new build residential (unoccupied) inspections.

 In addition, the Zoning & Permits Branch, located at 31-30 Fort St., will not be accepting walk-in customers.
+Office staff members are not available for in-person customer service support.

 Residential and commercial applications will continue to be processed; however, applications need to be submitted digitally through the process outlined below in order to be processed in a timely manner.